oemof/exerpy/docs/introduction.rst

 ExerPy: Exergy Analysis in Python
 #################################

-ExerPy is a Python library designed to perform detailed exergy analysis of energy conversion systems.
-It builds on the exergy analysis methodology implemented in TESPy, while extending its capabilities to seamlessly integrate with simulation tools such as Ebsilon Professional, Aspen Plus, and TESPy itself.
+ExerPy is a Python library and framework for automated exergy analysis of energy-conversion systems.
+It builds on the exergy analysis methodology implemented in TESPy and extends its capabilities to seamlessly integrate with simulation tools such as Ebsilon Professional, Aspen Plus, and TESPy itself.
 ExerPy enables engineers and researchers to identify inefficiencies and optimize the performance of thermodynamic systems through automated workflows and consistent data handling.

-With its advanced features, ExerPy calculates both physical and chemical exergy, allowing users to analyze both individual components and entire systems.
-This helps to identify where and why exergy losses occur, facilitating strategies to improve efficiency, reduce costs, and support sustainable energy usage.
+With its advanced features, ExerPy accounts for both physical and chemical exergy, automates exergy balances, and allows users to perform automated analysis of individual components and entire processes.
+This helps identify where and why exergy losses occur, facilitating strategies to improve efficiency, reduce costs, and support sustainable energy use.

 .. image:: /_static/images/logo_exerpy_big.svg
    :align: center